-Mary E. Cygan has been at the Stamford Campus of the University of Connecticut since Fall 1990 where she teaches the United States history survey, American immigration, American biography, the history of women in the United States and an introductory Western Civilization survey.
-She incorporates oral history into several of her courses at the Stamford Campus.
-Recent examples include student interviews with residents of the Stamford Manor (public housing targeted by a controversial urban renewal proposal) and former employees of Yale and Towne, the largest employer in Stamford until 1950.
-In 1998-99 she served as the Acting Director of Women’s Studies at the Stamford Campus and remains a member of the Stamford Campus Women’s Studies Advisory Group.
+Mary E. Cygan taught at the Stamford Campus of the University of Connecticut from Fall 1990 to Fall 2018, where she taught the United States history survey, American immigration, American biography, the history of women in the United States and an introductory Western Civilization survey.
+She incorporated oral history into several of her courses at the Stamford Campus.
+Examples include student interviews with residents of the Stamford Manor (public housing targeted by a controversial urban renewal proposal) and former employees of Yale and Towne, the largest employer in Stamford until 1950.
+In 1998-99 she served as the Acting Director of Women’s Studies at the Stamford Campus and remained a member of the Stamford Campus Women’s Studies Advisory Group.
 Her research has focused on Polish American religion, family life, popular culture, and politics.

 She began her undergraduate work at the University of Chicago, was a graduate fellow at the Institute on East Central Europe at Columbia University and received her Ph.D. from Northwestern University in 1989.
 She has delivered papers at annual meetings of the American Historical Association, the Social Science History Association, and the Polish American Historical Association and at conferences at the Immigration History Research Center (University of Minnesota), the University of Bremen, and the Institute for Polonia Research of the Jagiellonian University in Krakow.
 She has been involved in community history projects in Chicago, Detroit, and Milwaukee and developed the Oral History Archives of Chicago Polonia (at the Chicago Historical Society) which recorded the life stories of approximately 130 immigrants.
 She is currently working on an article on Polish American folk theater and revising a manuscript on Polish American socialism.